UCMercedACM/Sandbox/README.md

 ## General Tips & Tricks ##

 *     Don't force push.
-Ever. --Matt Bucci
+Ever. -[Matt Bucci](https://github.com/mattbucci)
 *     Write good commit messages.
-Messages like "did \*\*\*\*" or "broke it, fixed na0" might be cute to you now, but someone is going to want to murder you if they ever have to make a revision based off of 10 commit messages that say the same, noninformative thing. --Robert Wang
+Messages like "did \*\*\*\*" or "broke it, fixed na0" might be cute to you now, but someone is going to want to murder you if they ever have to make a revision based off of 10 commit messages that say the same, noninformative thing. -[Robert Wang](https://github.com/rleewang)
 *     Instead of doing waiting a long time between commits and pushes, commit really often when you code.
 Then, before you push, use a rebase to make it look like one giant commit.
 (Do not do this to a public repo if you don't know what you're doing.
-People may hate you for a very long time). --Matt Bucci
+People may hate you for a very long time). -[Matt Bucci](https://github.com/mattbucci)
 *     If you don't like the default CLI interface, [SourceTree](http://www.sourcetreeapp.com/) is an excellent app that offers you the full power of git (and Mercurial!) in a nice graphical package.
-*     If you're a masochist and prefer the command line, make sure to create [pretty log aliases](https://stackoverflow.com/questions/1057564/pretty-git-branch-graphs) to get a better idea of what's going on with your project's history and lineage.
+*     If you're a masochist and prefer the command line, make sure to create [pretty log aliases](https://stackoverflow.com/questions/1057564/pretty-git-branch-graphs) to get a better idea of what's going on with your project's history and lineage. -[Kevin Song](https://github.com/chipbuster)

 ##Suggested Activities##